SAP/cloud-authorization-buildpack/README.md

 By default this buildpack expect to find an "authorization" service binding in the VCAP_SERVICES.
 It's also possible to bind a user-provided service instead, when it has same structure as the "authorization" binding and is tagged with "authorization".
 Another way to override this behavior is to provide the environment variable AMS_SERVICE to target another service than "authorization"(e.g. "authorization-dev")
 ### Base Policy Upload
 By default this buildpack doesn't upload any policies.
 To upload the base policies, provide the environment variable AMS_DCL_ROOT with the value of the path that contains the schema.dcl and the DCL packages.
 (For example in Spring /META-INF/classes; For other main buildpacks just the absolute folder relative to the project root).
 The buildpack will then upload all DCL files in all subfolders at the app staging.
+This enviromnent variable will be probably be replaced with an AMS config file end of Q4 2021(https://jtrack.wdf.sap.corp/browse/SECAUTH-1534)

 ## Development